anurag-p6/Brainly/README.md

 <h1 style="padding-left: 30 px">Start Using the Project</h1>

-//Initialize a Typescript project using the commands npm init -y npx tsc --init
+//Initialize a Typescript project using the commands<br>
+npm init -y
+npx tsc --init